-- ^{32.} Waka Kotahi works with a range of partners across central and local government to plan, invest in, build, manage and operate the land transport system within the priorities and outcomes set in the GPS.
-It leads on the state highway programme and can deliver other infrastructure when agreed with central government. - ^{33.} Waka Kotahi works with local government and other agencies to develop integrated plans for transport and land use.
-It supports local government to create quality RLTPs, which it draws from to create the NLTP that gives effect to the GPS' priorities.
+- Waka Kotahi works with a range of partners across central and local government to plan, invest in, build, manage and operate the land transport system within the priorities and outcomes set in the GPS.
+It leads on the state highway programme and can deliver other infrastructure when agreed with central government. - 33.
+Waka Kotahi collaborates with local government and other agencies to develop integrated plans for transport and land use.
+It supports local government to create quality RLTPs, which it draws from to create the NLTP that gives effect to the GPS priorities.
 In doing this, it optimises investment across priorities and available funding and financing sources.
 From 2021, Waka Kotahi will also have new partners to work with.
-Bringing rail into the NLTP represents a significant change for the system. - ^{34.} Waka Kotahi will be responsible for advising the Minister of Transport on how KiwiRail's proposed Rail Network Investment Programme (RNIP), and the activities under it, fit with its broader land transport investment programme under the NLTP.
-This involves confirming that the rail network activities are aligned with the LTMA's purpose and the GPS, and advising the Minister that the activities represent good value for money.
-Waka Kotahi will also have a role in monitoring the delivery of the RNIP. - ^{35.} In addition to the LTMA 2003 requirements on Māori engagement, and the consideration of the Treaty of Waitangi, Waka Kotahi shares the Crown's commitment to the Māori-Crown partnership, which is expressed in its 'Te Ara Kotahi/Our Māori Strategy'.
+Bringing freight rail into the NLTP represents a significant change for the system. - Waka Kotahi will be responsible for advising the Minister of Transport on KiwiRail's proposed Rail Network Investment Programme (RNIP), and the funding of rail activities within it, including providing advice on alignment with the principles of the LTMA 2003 and the New Zealand Rail Plan.
+Waka Kotahi will also have a role in monitoring the delivery of the RNIP. - In addition to the LTMA 2003 requirements for Māori engagement, and the consideration of the Treaty of Waitangi, Waka Kotahi shares the Crown's commitment to the Māori-Crown partnership, which is expressed in its 'Te Ara Kotahi/Our Māori Strategy'.